camunda/camunda-docs/docs/self-managed/zeebe-deployment/operations/update-zeebe.md

 If updated brokers log the error message `Failed to install partition` and do not become healthy, look for more details to understand if this is caused by the rolling update.

 If the error is caused by `Cannot upgrade to or from a pre-release version`, Zeebe detected that either the version you started from or the version you updated to is a pre-release version.

 This is not permitted because pre-release versions such as alpha releases are considered unstable and do not guarantee compatibility with any other version.
-If you attempted to update from a normal version to a pre-release version, you can roll back to the previous normal version.

 :::note
-While in most instances version rollbacks are not supported, in this particular use case a version rollback is possible.
+If you attempted to update from a minor release to a pre-release or alpha version, it is possible to roll back to the previous version of Zeebe.
+Note that version rollbacks are not supported in most other instances.
 :::

 If the log message includes `Snapshot is not compatible with current version`, the rolling update failed and manual recovery is required.